-- In the 114th Congress, Senator Coons introduced the Small Business Tax Credit Accessibility Act to expand tax credits that help small businesses provide health insurance for employees and their families.
-He also introduced the Access to Independent Health Insurance Advisors Act, which would help ensure independent insurance agents and brokers are able to continue providing necessary health insurance coverage assistance to consumers.
+Senator Coons believes we can do more to make health care more affordable for those who fall in to coverage gaps under the ACA, and he supports exploring ways to ensure no one is put in the position of having to choose between health care and other essential items.
+He’s also fought to expand tax credits that help small businesses provide health insurance for employees and their families by introducing the Small Business Tax Credit Accessibility Act.
+He has also introduced the Access to Independent Health Insurance Advisors Act, which would help ensure independent insurance agents and brokers are able to continue providing necessary health insurance coverage assistance to consumers.
+Senator Coons has repeatedly fought to defend the law under attacks that would weaken core components, including eliminating the protection from discrimination for those with preexisting conditions.

-- Providing and promoting end-of-life care.
+Providing and promoting end-of-life care.
 Senator Coons believes that every American deserves the opportunity to make his or her own health care decisions.
 Yet far too often, families in Delaware and across the United States find themselves making difficult and complicated health care decisions for loved ones who are no longer able to speak for themselves.
-Senator Coons wants to expand access to information about all options available to patients and families, and help them access the medical and social services available to aid and comfort them in their time of difficulty.
-In 2015, he introduced the bipartisan Medicare Choices Empowerment and Protection Act, which would offer a small, one-time financial incentive to encourage Medicare beneficiaries to provide clear guidance to their medical providers and family members should they become incapable of speaking for themselves.
+Senator Coons wants to expand access to information about all options available to patients and families and help them access the medical and social services available to aid and comfort them in their time of difficulty.
+He has partnered with Senators Cassidy, Bennet, and Barrasso in introducing the bipartisan Medicare Choices Empowerment and Protection Act, which would offer a small, one-time financial incentive to encourage Medicare beneficiaries to provide clear guidance to their medical providers and family members should they become incapable of speaking for themselves.